se7enxweb/exponentialbasic/documentation/MODULES.md

 - ezxmlrpc
   - Classes only module.
 No views.

-### eZ Publish Basic User Module Views Available
+### Exponential Basic User Module Views Available

-The following user modules and views are included in eZ Publish Basic:
+The following user modules and views are included in Exponential Basic:

 - ezabout
-  - about - One Datasupplier based module view about eZ Publish Basic Website Installation / Project CMS.
+  - about - One Datasupplier based module view about Exponential Basic Website Installation / Project CMS.
 Available via /about Relative URL.
 - ezad
   - adlist
   - gotoadd